 Gordon, A. J., "The Holy Spirit in Missions."
 Pp. 241.
 N.Y.
 '93.
 Rev., 50 cents, \$1.25.
+The best volume on the place of the Spirit in the programme,

-The best volume on the place of the Spirit in the programme, preparation, administration, and fruitage of missionary effort: Bible prophecies concerning missions and the Spirit's present help.
+The best volume on the place of the Spirit in the programme, preparation, administration, and fruitage of missionary effort; Bible prophecies concerning missions and the Spirit's present help.